 If you need an angle grinder resistant lock, but don’t need the very highest levels of resistance, how about the Litelok X1?

-It has the same practical internal dimensions, but is less bulky, lighter and even comes with a pretty good frame mount, which makes carrying it around a lot more straightforward than the X3.
+It has the same practical internal dimensions, but is less bulky, lighter and there are two different frame mounts available (compared to just one with the X3).

 And it’s 4 to 5 times more resistant than the strongest traditional lock (Kryptonite Fahgettaboudit Mini).